ieliopou/hello/README.md

 -Merge pull request = apply the pull request (apply changes)

 btw apparently you need 2 spaces to create a new line in this .md crap.
 Or you can type "br /" but replace "" with <>
+Also! if you include "fixes #x" in the commit title, it will close issue #x.